-Sales of services are generally subject to the business tax, but Tennessee law lists of sixteen types of exempt services (for more information, see Classification 3 under the Classifications subpage).
-In order to qualify as exempt, the service sold must fit the description of the statutory exempted service that is found in the Standard Industrial Classification Index .
+Sales of services are generally subject to the business tax.
+However, Tenn.
+Code Ann. § 67-4-708(3)(c)(i-xvi) lists 16 types of services that are exempt from business tax.
+To qualify as exempt, the service must fit the description of the statutorily exempted service provided in the Standard Industrial Classification Index.
 Only the sales of these specific services are exempt.
-If a taxpayer also makes sales of any goods or of other services that are not exempt, these sales would be taxable.
+If a taxpayer also makes sales of any goods or sales of other services that are not exempt, these sales would be taxable.

 Taxpayers located in the state may take a credit for personal property tax paid.
 The amount of the credit can be up to 50% of the taxpayer’s business tax obligation.
 The property subject to the property tax must be located in the same place of business that is covered by the business tax return.